 I am also a chartered civil engineer in the United Kingdom with experience in large-scale project management.
-I represent the Institution of Civil Engineers in the eleven Midwestern states in the United States.

 Redesigning large-scale multimodal transit networks with shared autonomous mobility services